 LUMA Residential Commercial Industrial

 Rural Residential 98% 2% -

-Shoreland Residential 98% 2% -
+Shoreland Residential 98% 2%

 Agriculture 10% 2% 0.5%

 Forestry Residential and Recreation 10% 2% 0.5%

-Rural Mixed Use Hamlet 45% 45% 10%
+General Commercial 1% 99% -

 A sufficient supply of residential land has been planned through 2030 and beyond within the Future Land Use Management Areas based on the projected residential demand.
-Important to note is that while the Future Land Use Management Areas allow the potential for a significant amount of residential development across the town, the actual amount of development will be limited by demand (which also applies to other uses).
+Important to note is that while the Future Land Use Management Areas allow the potential for a significant amount of residential development across the town, the actual amount of development will be limited by demand.
 In addition, residential development will be managed in accordance with the Future Land Use Management Areas outlined in Section 8.8.